AkshatSood/AMLS_II_assignment/README.md

 ## Project Structure

+The entire code structure along with the functions of each file have been provided below.

  * [main.py](./main.py) - Runs the entire pipeline for the project
  * [constants.py](./constants.py) - Contains constants used in the project
  * [constants2.py](./constants2.py) - Contains some more constants used in the project